-Drush is the ultimate tool and companion for Drupal and it does a great job in situations where we want to import or export our Drupal database with sqlc and sql-dump commands.
+Drush is the ultimate tool and companion for Drupal and it does a great job in situations where we want to import or export our Drupal database with sql-cli and sql-dump commands.

 Below is the detail of how to use Drush to import and export the database.

-Drush command "drush sqlc" can be used to import a database from an SQL dump file to a Drupal database.
+Drush command "drush sql-cli" can be used to import a database from an SQL dump file to a Drupal database.

-Make sure to use the sql-drop command to drop the database first and then run the sqlc command to import data to Drupal's current database.
+Make sure to use the sql-drop command to drop the current database first and then run the sql-cli command to import data to Drupal's current database.

-The best way to export or download the Drupal database is to first rebuild/clear the cache and then export DB with Drush sql-dump command.
+The best way to export or download the Drupal database is first to rebuild/clear the cache and then export the database with the "drush sql-dump" command.

 Clearing the cache first will empty the cache tables in the database and significantly decrease the database size.